campagnola/pycca/README.md

 * Can load executable machine code into memory pages and call this executable code via ctypes.
-* Functional assembly compiler with a relatively limited set of inctructions (see examples.py and pycc/asm/instructions.py).
+* Functional assembly compiler with a relatively limited set of instructions (see examples.py and pycc/asm/instructions.py).
 All instructions are tested to produce identical output to the GNU assembly compiler.
+* C compiler in early development
 * Examples have been tested on:

   |           |            |  Linux  |   OSX   | Windows |